ilija-jankovic/see-the-math/README.md

-This is a repository for all the different algorithms I've created which are represented graphically.
+All the different algorithms I've created and played around with.